pvcraven/2017_web_security/source/final/kyann/index.rst

 * Output

 	.. code-block:: javascript
-		:Caption: The output for both functions remains the same.
+		:Caption: The output of both functions remains the same.

 		f(1, 2, 3) === 6 //1+2+3
 		f(1, 2) === 15 // 1+2+12